peacefulotter/disco-experiments/README.md

 │   ├── browser # JS browser version
 │   │   ├── client # NextJS client for training in the browser
 │   │   │   ├── app # NextJS app router folder, defining pages and api routes
-│   │   │   └── ml  # Folder containing the ML related scripts and tests
+│   │   │   └── ml  # Folder containing the ML related scripts and tests, mostly just creates the web dataset and calls the core function
 │   │   └── server # Express server for serving the client
-│   │       ├── server.ts # Main file creating the express server listening to some given port
 │   │       └── socket.ts # WebSocket server for streaming the preprocessed dataset to the client
-│   ├── gpt-tfjs # Clone of the gpt-tfjs npm package, with some minor modifications │   ├── node # NodeJS version
+│   ├── gpt-tfjs # Clone of zemlyansky/gpt-tfjs repo, with modifications mostly for TS compatibility │   ├── node # NodeJS version
 │   │   └── train.ts # Training script calling the training function from core/train.ts
 │   ├── pytorch # Pytorch version
 │   │   ├── llm-baselines # Clone of the llm-baselines repo, with some minor modifications, mainly to use the config.py file │   │   │   └── run.sh # Starts training with the config provided in src/core/config.json
-│   │   └── minGPT # Clone of the minGPT repo, with some minor modifications, mainly to use the config.py file
+│   │   └── minGPT # NOT USED: Clone of the minGPT repo, with some minor modifications, mainly to use the config.py file
 |   |   |   └── run.sh # Starts training with the config provided in src/core/config.json
 │   └── core # Core folder containing the shared scripts between the browser and node versions │       ├── config.json # Main config file for picking the model and training parameters